Kim Younghwan's Practical Database - Basic Edition

 Cover the core concepts of Java web technology and Spring MVC, and understand the basic features of Spring MVC.

-Part 1 first introduces Java backend web technology, and learns about web technology in general, including servlets, JSP, MVC patterns, and MVC frameworks.
-After understanding the background of web technology, we will solidify the core concepts of Spring MVC.
-After that, we will learn the basic functions of Spring MVC, and develop a web page that can perform basic CRUD using Spring MVC.
+Part 1 introduces Java backend web technologies, then covers the full spectrum of web technologies, including Servlets, JSP, the MVC pattern, and the MVC framework.
+After understanding the background of web technologies, we'll solidify a solid foundation in the core concepts of Spring MVC.
+We'll then explore the basic features of Spring MVC and develop a web page capable of basic CRUD operations using Spring MVC.

 Learn various techniques for utilizing Spring MVC.

-Part 2 gradually develops an example, learning various Spring MVC utilization techniques through code, including Thymeleaf, messaging, internationalization, validation, cookies, sessions, filters, interceptors, exception handling, and common features and extension points.
+Part 2 gradually develops a single example, learning various Spring MVC utilization techniques through code, including Thymeleaf, messaging, internationalization, validation, cookies, sessions, filters, interceptors, exception handling, common features, and extension points.

 Complete mastery of Spring Boot + JPA practices